Event title: Sentience Beyond the Human 多物种感知国际工作坊 - Session Two

 Table of Contents

 What does the non-human world have to say to us, and how do we listen?
 Facing an uncertain future, one situated within the Anthropocene, we must critically examine how we situate ourselves with our earthly co-inhabitants.
 This involves working with non-anthropocentric viewpoints, and questioning our inherent assumptions of non-human “sentience(s)” politically, historically, and relationally.
 This event report seeks to offer a succinct account of four different (but interrelated) perspectives, pointing to more-than-human viewpoints.
-The talks, presented at a workshop held at the Taiwan Contemporary Culture Lab (C-Lab) 台湾当代文化实验场, engaged in environmental humanities, animal studies, media, international law, sensory anthropology, and history.
-And, as the conference program rightly explains, explored ‘pathways toward ecological togetherness beyond the apocalyptic imagination of Anthropocene futures.’
+The talks, presented at a workshop held at the Taiwan Contemporary Culture Lab (C-Lab) 台湾当代文化实验场, engaging with investigations in environmental humanities, animal studies, media, international law, sensory anthropology, and history.
+And, as the conference program rightly explains, exploring ’pathways toward ecological togetherness beyond the apocalyptic imagination of Anthropocene futures’ is the central idea presented.
 With this in mind, this report discusses the second session of the workshop, introducing their contents and conclusions.
 Additionally, this piece contains a brief discussion section further summarizing and fleshing out the points made above.
 Due to space considerations, this report emphasizes some details over others.
 Therefore, I invite readers to consult the above scholar’s published works on the subject.